philou/Kata-Slow-Code/java/GETTING_STARTED.md

-# Getting Started with Bowling Game kata in Java
+# Getting Started with Slow Code kata in Java

 ## Prerequisites